 Laboratory studies show that:

-- Even the best condoms do not guarantee total safety
+- Condoms are useful in prevention but even the best condoms do not guarantee total safety.

-- When herpes sores occur in places not covered by a condom the condom is of little help in preventing transmission, if any
+- When Herpes sores occur in places that are not covered by a condom, the condom is of little help in preventing transmission.

 - Spermicidal foams and jellies may offer additional protection.
-Spermicides used in contraceptive foams, film and gels kill or neutralize HSV in laboratory tests and may provide some protection when used in the vagina (recommended dose the same as for contraception)
+Spermicides used in contraceptive foams, film and gels kill or neutralize HSV in laboratory tests and may provide some protection when used in the vagina (recommended dose is the same as for contraception).

-- Some contraceptive foams contain ingredients (such as nonoxynol-9) that kill the herpes virus and other STDs in test tubes
+- In test tube trials, it has been shown that some contraceptive foams contain ingredients (such as nonoxynol-9) that kill the Herpes virus and other STDs.

-- Condoms do not provide 100 percent protection because a lesion may be found which the condom did not cover.
-Used consistently, however, condoms are the best available form of prevention aside from abstinence.
+- Condoms do not provide 100 percent protection because a lesion may be occurring in a place which the condom does not cover.
+However, when used consistently, condoms are the best available form of prevention aside from abstinence.